Field Types Reference

 - Search options - How search results are formatted and displayed.

-Section titled “Output (Display Only)”A read-only field that displays information to the requester.
+Section titled “Output”A read-only field that displays information to the requester.
 Outputs do not collect data.
 They show computed values, guidance messages, or results from previous forms in a sequence.

-When to use: Showing the requester a summary, displaying a computed value based on their other answers, showing a warning or instruction, or surfacing contract data in a multi-form sequence.
+When to use: Showing the requester a summary, a computed value based on their other answers, a warning or instruction, or contract data in a multi-form sequence.

 Configuration: